Axios Got Hijacked and npm Already Knew

 npm view axios@1.14.1 _npmUser

-StepSecurity's full breakdown is worth reading.
-To check your own packages: npm view <package>@<version> _npmUser.
+StepSecurity's full breakdown is definitely worth reading.